How to be a Successful Software Sales Rep

 One of the best sales reps we had made around 75 dials a day.
 This included cold calling as well as follow-up calls, etc. But don’t think if you’re starting that this is sufficient.
 This guy had tons of sales experience and knew how to maximize his efforts.
 The only way to do that is by making calls.
-So when a sales rep is starting, they should make at least 100-150 cold calls a day.
+So when a sales rep starts, they should make at least 100-150 cold calls daily.
 This is the best way to practice and get better.
-Once you’re good enough to make 50-75 calls a day, you’ll still have a full day, but with more purposeful and quality calling.
+Once you’re good enough to make 50-75 calls daily, you’ll still have a full day but with more purposeful and quality calling.
 But again, you can’t get there overnight, and you ONLY get there by making the calls.
 At my last software sales job, I drove around 50 cold calls a day, but that’s because I was also doing presentations.

 Cold calling is fundamental, and I can’t emphasize it enough.
 It’s hard, but if you can press through the initial emotional turmoil and hit your stride, this will lead to your success as a sales rep. Remember, sales is a numbers game.
-Even if you’re bad at sales, if you’re product is decent, and the market is large, you should be able to get sales just by calling tons of people.
+Even if you’re bad at sales, if your product is decent and the market is large, you should be able to get sales by calling tons of people.